Genivia/RE-flex/doc/index.md

 Combining multiple lexers                                    {#reflex-multiple}
 -------------------------

-To combine multiple lexers in one application, use the `−−lexer=NAME` option.
+To rename a lexer class to combine multiple lexers in one application, use the `−−lexer=NAME` option.
 This option renames the generated lexer class to avoid lexer class name clashes.
 Use this option in combination with option `−−header-file` to output a header file with the lexer class declaration to include in your application source code.

-Use option `−−prefix=NAME` to output the generated code in file
+In addition, use option `−−prefix=NAME` to output the generated code in file
-<i>`lex.NAME.cpp`</i> instead of the standard <i>`lex.yy.cpp`</i> to avoid file
+<i>`lex.NAME.cpp`</i> instead of the standard <i>`lex.yy.cpp`</i> to avoid name
-name clashes.
+clashes.
 This option also affect the `−−flex` option by generating `xxFlexLexer` with a `xxlex()` method when option `−−prefix=xx` is specified.
 The generated `#define` names (some of which are added to support option `−−flex`) are prefixed to avoid macro name clashes.

-Alternatively to `−−lexer=NAME` you can use `−−namespace=NAME` to place the generated lexer class in a C++ namespace to avoid lexer class name clashes.
+Alternatively to `−−lexer=NAME` and `−−prefix=NAME`, you can use `−−namespace=NAME` to place the generated lexer class in a C++ namespace to avoid lexer class name clashes.

 🔝 [Back to table of contents](#)